paul-jewell/docs/docs/projects/zoe.md

 70: -- -- -- -- -- -- -- --
 ```

 ## Programming the radio (bit-banged, flash-cc2531)

+Thanks to the flash-cc2531 tool, you can program the CC2530 radio without needing external programming adapters (typically a CC-DEBUGGER is used to program these parts).
+Please keep in mind that zoe is a general purpose development board and as such, it is shipped "blank" with no code on the wireless microcontroller.
+You will need to program it before it does anything meaningful.

-**Make sure the programming jumpers are in the "ON" position before programming the module** (FIXME: add photo)
+**Make sure the programming switches are in the "ON" position before programming the module**

-Install wiringpi dep:
+(FIXME: add photo)

+You might notice a piece of yellow/orange tape on top of the switch, peel this off before use.

+Before we can use the flash-cc2531 tool, we need to install the wiringpi library dependency:

 `sudo apt install wiringpi`

-Grab the latest flash-cc2531 and unzip:
+Grab the latest version of the flash-cc2531 tool and unzip:

 `wget -O flash-cc2531.zip https://codeload.github.com/jmichault/flash_cc2531/zip/master && unzip flash-cc2531.zip`